 Buyer, Non-Technical Products Salary

 Average Non-Technical Products Buyers in the United States make around $58K per year.
 Female Non-Technical Products Buyers survey participants are more prevalent than men — 60 percent of professionals.
 Most workers in this position report low levels of job satisfaction.
+The numbers in this rundown were provided by PayScale's salary survey participants.

 Job Description for Buyer, Non-Technical Products